ibm-cloud-docs/openwhisk/prep.md

    ```
    {: codeblock}

-3. Compile the code.
-Create a .zip archive of the `src` directory.
+3. Compile the code.</br>Create a .zip archive of the `src` directory.
 Do not include the top level project directory `go-action-project/`.

    ```bash
    cd src